avaus/bigdata-cluster/README.md

 # 4. Development
 ## 4.1 Add new cookbook

-How to add new Chef cookbook to this project?
+How to add new Chef cookbook to this project.

 This project uses [Berkshelf](http://berkshelf.com/) for managing cookbooks.